Onemata/onemata.github.io/docs/spec-mobile-location.md

 ## Mobile Location Data Feed
-`ONE-SALES-JA-21001` Updated: 2021-Feb-10
+`ONE-SALES-JA-21001` Updated: 2021-May-17

 ### Overview

 The Onemata Mobile Location Feed is scalable, high-fidelity device location data.
 With mobile location data you can gain a competitive advantage by understanding robust real world movement data that resolves devices to audiences.
-Device identifier and type is combined daily with latitude, longitude and timestamp to provide real world human movement.
+Device identifier and type is combined at least hourly with latitude, longitude and timestamp to provide real world human movement.
 Depending on the methodology various levels of accuracy are reported.
 Additional data that is included when available is: Device OS, User Agent, IP Address (v4 and v6), direction, and speed.

 ### Column Descriptions